 If you have a larger lawn that requires maintenance then you might find that a mechanical aerator could be the tool for you..

-If you don’t need the extended range of a cordless or petrol driven aerator, then this combined Scarifier and Aerator from Einhell could be the tool for you.
+If you don’t need the extended range of a cordless or petrol driven aerator, then this combined Scarifier and Aerator from Greenworks could be the tool for you.

-This powerful petrol driven aerator and scarifier from Hyundai is great if you have a large garden, field or paddock that needs maintenance.
+This powerful petrol driven aerator and scarifier from Einhell is great if you have a large garden, field or paddock that needs maintenance.

 The petrol motor provides the ultimate combination of cordless roaming and an extended duty cycle, but as with any petrol driven tools you’ll have an extra level of maintenance to keep your aerator / scarifier in tip top condition.